drbean/edit/jeffreykuo/send_editing_Final_send.md

 | roughness                        | roughness                        |
 +----------------------------------+----------------------------------+

-Fig .4 Some surface image with heat-map result in zone1
+Fig. 4 Some surface image with heat-map result in zone1

 \(2\) When the cutting effect has obvious and uniform light and dark distribution, it means that the tool is processing on a good match.
 If